eastgenomics/athena/dnanexus/readme.md

 ## Building the app

 The source code for the app is in the `dnanexus/` directory, and may be built from the included makefile.
 This is will set up the app structure locally in a temporary directory with required dependencies, build the app to the platform and then clear the temp directory.
-This dependencies listed in requirements.txt are compatible with Python 3.8.
+The dependencies listed in requirements.txt are compatible with Python 3.8.

 The app may be built with: